SunOS-Linux/SunOS-Installer/README (Advance).md

 * __UEFI__ is the modern replacement for Legacy BIOS.

-If you are curious as to why I use Arch you can read __[Why Arch Linux](https://github.com/rickellis/Arch-Linux-Install-Guide/blob/master/why-arch.md)__.

----

-Before you begin you must prepare your installation media and make sure your BIOS is configured correctly:
+Before you begin you must prepare your installation media and make sure your BIOS is configured correctly and compatible:

 ## Prepare Installation Media

-[Download](https://www.archlinux.org/download/) the Arch Linux ISO and create a bootable USB drive.
-The simplest way to create bootable media on Linux is using the dd command:
+[Download]The Sun/OS ISO from GitLab and create a bootable USB drive.
+The simplest way to create bootable media on Linux or Mac OS (Using the terminal) is using the dd command:

     $   sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sd* && sync